babashka/babashka/README.md

   dependencies.
 However, you can use `load-file` to load external code from disk.

-- `require` does not load files; it only provides a way to create a different alias for included namespaces.
+- `require` does not load files; it only provides a way to create different aliases for included namespaces, which makes it easier to make scripts portable between the JVM and babashka.

 - Interpretation comes with overhead.
 Therefore tight loops are likely slower than in Clojure on the JVM.